jayy007/Practical-ML-For-Cybersecurity/README.md

 # Overview
 This repository contains a collection of projects that apply machine learning techniques to solve various cybersecurity challenges.
 The projects demonstrate how ML models can be used to detect threats, analyze malware, identify network intrusions, and perform other security-related tasks.
 Each project focuses on a specific problem in cybersecurity and leverages machine learning algorithms to provide a data-driven solution.

+This repository shows more than twenty different practical exercises applied to real data sets to solve different problems within the field of information security through the application of Machine Learning techniques.

 # How to Use
 ```bash
 # Clone the repository: